oblac/jodd-site/content/madvoc/2+overview.md

 </div>

 `MadvocController` is a *Madvoc* component that receives a HTTP request and lookups for the `Action` instance for requested action path.
-If action path is registered, `MadvocController` instantiates new `ActionRequest` - encapsulation of action request and action method proxy.
+If action path is registered, `MadvocController` instantiates new `ActionRequest` - encapsulation of the actual request and action's method proxy.

-Interceptors intercept the request being sent to and returning from the action.
+_Interceptors_ intercept the requests before it comes to an action and after the action has finished the handling.
 In some cases, interceptor might disable execution of an action.
 Interceptors can also change the state of an action before it executes.

-Once execution of the action and all interceptors is complete, the action request is sent to result to render the results.
+Once execution of the action and all interceptors is complete, the action request is sent to an _result_ handler to render the results.

+_Filters_ works similar as interceptors, except they wrap execution of both actions and results.
+They are similar to servlet filters.

 ## Component Lifecycle

-Each component may go through the following phases of a component lifecycle.
-Note an important difference: when a component is registered as part of the lifecycle, it will be instantiated before it will be actually used.
+Each component may go through the following phases of a component's lifecycle.
+Note an important difference: when a component is registered as part of the lifecycle, it will be instantiated before it will be actually used!

 + `Init` - during the initialization phase *Madvoc* components are being registered.
 If your component depends on the other components, this is **not** a phase you want to use: dependent components may be not initialized yet!